DAltier/DAltier/README.md

 Full Stack Developer
 --------------------

+✨ Innovating at the Intersection of Technology and Wellness ✨

 As a software engineer with over 5 years of experience and a Global Top 20 Female Xbox Gamer, I specialize in crafting gamified experiences that drive engagement, boost retention, and inspire positive change.
 My focus is on building features for a menopause app designed to transform how individuals navigate hormonal shifts—turning a potentially challenging journey into an empowering and supportive experience.

+By combining technical expertise with user-centered design, I’ve developed interactive solutions that not only engage users, but also foster a sense of community and achievement.
+Whether it’s through personalized challenges, progress tracking, or thoughtful rewards, my work is all about creating meaningful digital experiences that resonate deeply with users.

+What I bring to the table:
+✔ Expertise in gamification strategies that turn everyday activities into exciting, rewarding experiences.
+✔ A passion for developing impactful health tech solutions that make lives better.
+✔ Collaborative teamwork with cross-functional teams to deliver features that exceed user expectations.

+I thrive in environments where creativity meets purpose and where technology can make a lasting difference in people’s lives.
+Let’s connect to talk about health tech, gamification, or how we can build engaging solutions together! 🌟

 * 🌍  I'm based in Bellevue, WA
 * 🖥️  See my portfolio at [danaaltier.dev](https://danaaltier.dev/)